Travelling by bus to St Petersburg is another fascinating way of entering Russia, and the cheapest option. By bus you will see

 Usually travelling by bus takes around 24-37 hours of travel time from Western Europe (Vienna, Prague, Berlin, etc.) and about 7-16 hours from the Baltic States or Scandinavian countries (Vilnius, Riga, Tallinn, Helsinki, etc.).

 The only down side of taking a bus to St Petersburg apart from the narrow and bumpy roads, could be when you reach the Russian border.
-No one knows how long you will wait to get through the border (usually no more than 1 hour, if by bus).
-Here, you will also be asked to leave the bus and walk to customs with your belongings.
+No one knows how long you may wait to get through the border (usually no more than 1hour, if by bus).
+Here, you will also be asked to leave the bus and walk to customs and passport control with your belongings.
 If you travel by train instead, your passport is checked on board.

 Wondering how to get to Russia?
 If so, don't worry!
 Travelling by bus to St Petersburg has never been so easy.

-Of course you can also travel from other major European cities, such as London, Frankfurt, Berlin, Riga and so forth - but the closer you fly to Russia, the cheaper it will be.
+Of course you can also travel from other major European cities, such as London, Frankfurt, Berlin, Riga and so forth - but the closer you fly to Russia, the cheaper it is.
 And the closer you take the bus, the shorter your trip will be!☺

 From these places you have a lot of bus companies